-The Community Grants Program Committee will consider applications for Major Grants, Major Events Sponsorship, and Community Infrastructure Planning and Capital Grants, and Heritage Grants.
-This will occur over three funding rounds per annum, applying as far as is practicable, one third of budgeted funds per round.
-Each grant application will be assessed by officers working within the division team that is most closely aligned to the focus area of that grant submission.
+The Community Grants Program Committee will consider applications for Major Grants, Major Events Sponsorship, Community Infrastructure Planning and Capital Grants, and Heritage Grants through two funding rounds per annum, applying as far as is practicable, one half of budgeted funds per round.

+Grant applications will be assessed by the relevant City officers.
 Officer recommendations will be provided to the Committee for recommendation.
-Committee recommendations will then be presented to Council for final determination.
+Committee recommendations will be presented to Council for final determination.